 Once students have been offered all available spaces in a specific Regional Learning Choices Program, the remaining students will be placed on the school's waitlist.
 Each school has its own waitlist.

-Offers must be accepted through the Peel board's online application website.
+Offers must be accepted through the online application.
 To find out when offers will be made, visit the RLCP-Elementary or RLCP-Secondary pages.

 Students who live in Peel (Brampton, Caledon or Mississauga)